Even-MW/SanityCodingDemoStart/README.md

 ### Step 2.
 Create a new Sanity project

-In a the studio folder run `sanity init` to initialize a new studio project.
+In the studio folder run `sanity init` to initialize a new studio project.

 This will be where we manage our data.